Dirack/dirack/README.md

 geopressure calculator for Petrobrás.
 It was built using the Python language, plugin architecture, and the core of an open source project for well log visualization called Gripy.

-- **Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda.
-From July to December of 2014.
-São Paulo, São Paulo, Brazil:** As GPR Geophysics employee, I've worked on Agência Nacional de Águas (ANA) gravimetric survey for aquifer prospecting on karst relief.
+**Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda.**
+> From July to December of 2014.
+São Paulo, São Paulo, Brazil

+As GPR Geophysics employee, I've worked on Agência Nacional de Águas (ANA) gravimetric survey for aquifer prospecting on karst relief.
 I was responsible for gravimetric data acquisition, data correction, and Bouguer anomaly maps construction.

-- **Internship - Gravimetric survey of UNIFAP/UFPA/CNPQ/ANP Research project.
-From November to December of 2013.
-Macapá, Amapá, Brazil:** As a member of the UNIFAP/UFPA/CNPQ/ANP research project for potential fields I've worked in gravimetric and magnetic data acquisition along Araguarí river, with the purpose of obtain the basement relief in that area.
+**Internship - Gravimetric survey of UNIFAP/UFPA/CNPQ/ANP Research project.**
+> From November to December of 2013.
+Macapá, Amapá, Brazil

+As a member of the UNIFAP/UFPA/CNPQ/ANP research project for potential fields I've worked in gravimetric and magnetic data acquisition along Araguarí river, with the purpose of obtain the basement relief in that area.

 ## Please check out my portfolio